envire/envire.github.io/docs/core_serialization.md

 ## Overview

 EnviRe relays on boost serialization to be able to save and load it's internal state.
-It also supports serialization of polymorphic types through the base types.
+By making use of the plugin architecture, it is possible to serialize and de-serialize ``Item``'s when knowing only their base class ``ItemBase``.

-Items can be serialized using the following methods:
+However in this case the following methods need to be used:

 ```cpp
     envire::core::ItemBase::Ptr plugin;